avineetbespin/avineet/README.md

 *   📧 [Email](mailto:avi25ge@gmail.com)

 ---
-*“Curiosity drives the experiment, but MLOps drives the ROI.”*
+*“Innovation is the curiosity to experiment; Excellence is the discipline to scale.”*